Software as a Medical Device (SaMD): Regulatory Guide

 Follow a Structured and Compliant Life Cycle

 Adhering to IEC 62304 ensures that development, testing, and maintenance follow a recognized structure.
-This approach not only supports the creation of reliable software but also makes it easier for regulatory bodies to assess during submissions and audits.
+This approach supports the creation of reliable software and makes it easier for regulatory bodies to assess during submissions and audits.

 4